seregazhuk/seregazhuk.github.io_old/_drafts/2017-12-13-reactphp-http-middlewares.md

 >*`getMimeTypeByExtension()` is a custom function to detect file MIME type by its extension.
 You can find its implementation in [Video streaming server]({% post_url 2017-07-17-reatcphp-http-server %}) article.*

-You can notice that this logic can be separated into three parts:
+You can notice that this request handling logic can be separated into three parts:

-- a plain text response, when there is no `video` query param.
+- **a plain text response**, when there is no `video` query param.
-- 404 response, when a requested file is not found.
+- **404 response**, when a requested file is not found.
-- a streaming response.
+- **a streaming response**.

-These three parts a good candidates for middlewares.
+These three parts a good candidates for middleware.
 Let's start with the first one: `$queryParamMiddleware`.
 It simply check query params.
 If `video` param is present it passes the request to the next middleware, otherwise it returns a plain text response:

 {% highlight php %}
 <?php